lopezdsr/sql-query/sqlref/sql_functions.md

 ## encode
 {: #encode}

-encode(str, charset) - Encodes the first argument using the second argument character set.
+encode(str, charset) - Encodes the first argument by using the second argument character set.

 **Example of an SQL function usage fragment:**